-- 1. Insurance that pays for damages is a natural and obvious solution to data feed malfunction. - 2.
+- 1. Service coverage that reimburses qualifying damages is a natural and obvious solution to data feed malfunction. - 2.
 It is generally understood that the governing entity is responsible for data feed malfunctions. - 3.
 It is possible to determine data feed malfunctions, their causes, and the resulting damages in a matter of days.